qmcree/contact_form/README.md

-contact_form
+qmcree_com
 ==========

-A contact form I made using PHP, Google's reCAPTCHA API, and jQuery.
-This is currently hosted on my personal Web site.
+My personal Web site containing my portfolio and resume.
+Included is a contact form I made using PHP, Google's reCAPTCHA API, and jQuery.